Dog ownership in retirement – pros and cons

 • Unsuitable home – apart from those little chihuahua types, dogs need exercise and space.
 Ideally, a garden to run around in, and somewhere for a bed and toys.
 Practical issues, forethought required.

 Clearly, research is required before you make this life-changing decision.
+This is true at any stage in your life, but dog ownership in retirement years has to be carefully considered.
 The UK Kennel Club has some advice and the Human Society suggests you try them before a pet store (or the dread internet).